DEV6hub/Electron-Bootcamp/README.md

 Navigate to below url in your browser to see the server and a list of crash reports submitted by Electron app. http://localhost:1127/crashreports

+ ## To host auto-updates from local server , follow below steps
+ 1. Go to dist folder in a new terminal window
+ 2. Run `http-server`.
+ 3. You can verify by visiting http://127.0.0.1:8080 on your browser to see the artifacts hosted.